My Experience With Goldfinches Before 2015

 Of course, within two days of putting out the new seed the feeders were covered up with goldfinches.
 I said my apologies to them for holding out on them and got ready to buy a new bag of thistle.
 Anybody that feeds birds will tell you how hard it is to throw away seed but I knew what I had to do.
 I threw some of it on my patio for the mourning doves but they didn’t go crazy about it.
 I knew it would take me way too long to get rid of it that way.
 So, I dumped it and moved on.

 After I replaced the old seed with the new the traffic picked up significantly for a while.
 Maybe a month or so.
 Then, I started noticing a tapering off when they should be settling in for the summer.
 I checked and cleaned my feeders one more time just to be sure.
 No effect on the traffic.
 So, pretty much from June or July of this year I’ve seen very spotty traffic back there and I can’t explain it.
 So, I’ve come to ask for your help.

-If you could leave me a comment below and tell me where you live and what your goldfinch experience has been like in 2015, I’d love to hear your feedback!
+Please leave me a comment below and tell me where you live and what your goldfinch experience has been like this year.
+I’d love to hear your feedback!
 I’m baffled.
 The only change that’s happened this year is we had a tree just behind our property get split and had to be severely pruned.
-I should mention this tree is not directly near the goldfinch thistle feeders but I did consider just the change in the backyard cover may have spooked them.
+I should mention this tree is not directly near the goldfinch thistle feeders.
+I did consider just the change in the backyard cover may have spooked them.
 The only problem with that idea is I think they started tapering off long before the tree was even damaged in the storm this summer.
-Anything you can share would be appreciated.
+Anything you can share will be appreciated.
 Also, if you could like this post on Facebook or share it on twitter maybe we could get even more input.